 - quality minded

-- excited about working stuff
+- excited about working on stuff

-- open to automate whatever they do
+- open to automating whatever they do

 - hate being interrupted